siddhartha-gadgil/LogicTypesSpaces/source/_posts/2014-03-18-foundations-objects.markdown

 ###Function application###

 So far we have defined functions by defining their values on each constant as a constant.
-In general we use variables to represent arguments, and the values are built from existing objects.
+In general we use variables to represent arguments, and the values are built from previously constructed terms and the variables.
 Here is an example.

 ``` haskell A function using function application
 notnot : Bool -> Bool
 notnot x = not (not x)
 ```

 We used a variable for the argument of the function, another generalization of pattern matching.
-The right hand side was built from previously constructed objects using function application, a function $f$ from $A$ to $B$ can be applied to an object with type $A$ to get an object $f(a)$ with type $B$.
+The right hand side was built from previously constructed terms using function application.
+Namely, a function $f$ from $A$ to $B$ can be applied to an object with type $A$ to get an object $f(a)$ with type $B$.

 ###Lambda: Expressions giving functions